Blue Line (Namma Metro)

+Between Benniganahalli and Kasturi Nagar, a 500-metre section of the Bengaluru Suburban Rail Project's Mallige Line was redesigned to share infrastructure with Blue Line.
+Under this arrangement, the Kanaka line viaduct of the suburban rail network will run directly below the Blue Line viaduct for approximately 500 metres adjacent to the Benniganahalli flyover.

 In June 2022, the BMRCL launched the first ever U Girder span on ORR-Airport metro line.
 The extension of the Purple Line and construction of the Yellow Line is completed and operational, where Construction of Pink Line is currently under progress.
 The Pink, Yellow and Blue lines will be CBTC-signaling enabled, unlike Namma Metro's first two lines (Purple and Green lines use distance-signaling).
-In June 2023, the Deputy Chief Minister of Karnataka D. K. Shivakumar informed that Metro line to Kempegowda International Airport will be completed by June 2026, plus or minus 3 months.
+In June 2023, the Deputy Chief Minister of Karnataka D. K. Shivakumar informed that Metro line to Kempegowda International Airport will be completed by December 2026, plus or minus 3 months.